[This information guide is also available in PDF format to download.]

 - other treatments you have had for primary or secondary breast cancer.

-Treatments are often very effective at stopping the growth or decreasing the size of cancerous deposits in the bones.
+Treatments are often very effective in stopping the growth or decreasing the size of cancerous deposits in the bones.
 Current treatments are not usually able to completely remove all cancer cells from the bones.

 There are three types of treatment for bone metastases: